-In case of a classic fatty liver there are no complaints beside enlargement of the organ.
-Nevertheless, in the second state it will lead to nonalcoholic fatty liver hepatitis (NASH) with unspecific symptoms such as nausea and weight loss.
+In case of a classic fatty liver, there are no complaints beside the enlargement of the organ.
+Nevertheless, in the second state, it will lead to nonalcoholic fatty liver hepatitis (NASH) with unspecific symptoms such as nausea and weight loss.

 Icterus, pain in the right upper abdomen and fever may occur especially in case of an alcoholic fatty liver hepatitis (ASH).
 The liver parenchyma usually appears more hyperechoic, therefore lighter, during ultrasound than the adjacent right kidney’s parenchyma.
 Weight normalization, optimal diabetes adjustments, exercise and strict alcohol abstinence are common therapy recommendations.
 Fatty liver and fatty liver hepatitis are still reversible whereas the third state, the micronodular liver cirrhosis, is irreversible.